-TRAILING INDICATOR PERFORMANCE GOAL: Determine the correlation between leading indicator implementation and trailing indicator performance.
+PERFORMANCE TRAILING INDICATOR GOAL: Determine the correlation between leading indicator implementation and trailing indicator performance.
 What's Behind World-class Safety Performance?
 Innovative thinking from contractors, the owner/user community and insurers puts leading indicators under the microscope.
 ABC has been studying how to improve safety through STEP since 1989.
 The 2019 STEP application is comprised of 24 key components, leading indicators that are proven to improve safety performance and the criteria that indicate best practices.
 Members that deploy STEP score their level of achievement for each component on a weighted scale of 0 points (low score) up to 12 points (high score).
 Companies receive a recognition level of Diamond, Platinum, Gold, Silver, Bronze or Participant based on their score.
 ABC quantified the positive impact of proactive injury and hazard elimination tools on the jobsite using data gathered from STEP participants in construction, heavy construction, civil engineering and specialty trades.
 Analyzing aggregated data allows ABC to determine how measures taken to prevent incidents actually improve trailing indicator performance.
 24 key components of a world-class safety program.
 STEP Improves Safety

 STEP is a safety management system.
 Participating ABC member firms measured their safety processes and policies on 24 key components in 2019 through a detailed questionnaire with the goal of implementing or enhancing safety programs that reduce jobsite incident rates.
 Applying world-class processes dramatically improves safety performance among participants, regardless of company size or type of work.
-ES FOR SAFETY DCUMENTATION 5AFETY ORIENTA AFETY RESPONSIBILIT IONS SAFETY PROGRAM GOAL SETTING INVESTIGATIONS IRE SAFETY RULES LEADING INDICATORS TRAILING USE OF PERSONAL PROTECTIVE EQUIPMENT PRE-PLANNING FOR PROJECT SAFETY SUBSTANCE ABUSE PRO SAFETY PROGRAM PERFORMANCE REVIEW ENT ENGAGEMENT BEHAVIOR-BASED SAFETY ECHONS SUPE SAFETY POLICY S RESPONSIBILITIES STEP ACHIEVEMENT LEVELS Platinum TRIR at or below 50% of the BLS NAICS code average in each of the previous three data years TRIR 25% below the BLS NAICS code average for the data year TRIR at or below BLS NAICS code average for the data year EMR at or below 0.7 beginning Jan.
-1 of the application year

-EMR at or below 0.8 beginning Jan.
-1 of the application year No lives lost or catastrophic incidents, company-wide, during the application year No lives lost or catastrophic incidents, company-wide, during the previous three years resulting in an OSHA citation Minimum 24 key components score Get Into STEP
+AFETY RESPONSIBILIT IONS SAFETY PROGRAM GOAL SETTING LEADING INDICATORS TRAILING USE OF PERSONAL PROTECTIVE EQUIPMENT PRE-PLANNING FOR SUBSTANCE ABUSE PROPROJECT SAFETY SAFETY PROGRAM PERFORMANCE REVIEW ENT ENGAGEMENT STEP ACHIEVEMENT LEVELS n of TRIR at or below 50% of the BLS NAICS code average in each of the previous three data years TRIR 25% below the BLS NAICS code average for the data year TRIR at or below BLS NAICS code average for the data year EMR at or below 0.7 beginning Jan.
+1 of the application year EMR at or below 0.8 beginning Jan.
+1 of the application year No lives lost or catastrophic incidents, company-wide, during the application year No lives lost or catastrophic incidents, company-wide, during the previous three years resulting in an OSHA citation Minimum 24 key components score Get Into STEP Analyze your safety and loss program Learn the best practices that reduce TRIR, DART and EMR STEP Average Benchmark your safety record against similar companies and industry averages Measure improvement from year to year Show your safety commitment to potential clients and insurers

+Getting started is free up to the STEP Platinum level.
+Visit abc.org/step.
 The Roadmap to World-class Safety LEADERSHIP is the courage to be out front, challenge the status quo and create a CULTURE that is passionate in its belief that all incidents are preventable-a culture where safety is considered a moral obligation not just for leaders, but for all employees.
 A culture of safety cannot exist without leaders taking a stand that includes an unwillingness to compromise safety and modeling this belief in every action.
 PROCESS is the intentional, systematic implementation of a safety management system that enables a firm to initiate and sustain their journey to world-class safety.
 RESULTS are the tangible benefits that arise from the consistent implementation of the preceding components.
-WORLD-CLASS RESULTS World-class Safety System Process Introduced and Deployed Cultural Transformation and Commitment to World-class Safety